riganti/dotvvm-samples-aws-webforms/tutorials/06-switch-database-to-new-dotnet.md

 > In this tutorial, we will migrate just 2 out of 3 projects.
 >
-> After performing all the steps, the web application will be temporarily non-compilable as it still targets .NET Framework 4.8.
+> After performing all the steps, the web application will be temporarily non-compilable as it still targets .NET Framework.
 We will finish this in the next tutorial.

 ## Migrating to Entity Framework Core and ASP.NET Core Identity